cons3rt/pycons3rt3/README.md

 # Share multiple templates from one cloudspace to another
 cons3rt cloudspace template share --provider_id=1 --ids=2,3,4,5,6 --names 'cons3rt-redhat-8,cons3rt-redhat-9'

-# Share all templates from one cloudspace to another
+# Share all templates from one cloudspace to another and specify the max CPU and RAM in Megabytes
-cons3rt cloudspace template share --provider_id=1 --ids=2,3,4,5,6 --all
+cons3rt cloudspace template share --provider_id=1 --ids=2,3,4,5,6 --all --cpu 16 --ram 32000

 # Unregister a cloudspace
 cons3rt cloudspace unregister --id 123